Kiyo in Kyoto: Manga

-The manga has been licensed by Elex Media Komputindo in Indonesia.

-Volume list
+Volumes

 Anime

 In March 2020, NHK announced that the series would be adapted into an anime television series.
 The series is animated by J.C.Staff, and directed by Yōhei Suzuki, with Susumu Yamakawa overseeing scripts, and Go Sakabe composing the series' music.
 It aired worldwide on the NHK World-Japan channel from February 25, 2021, to January 27, 2022, and it was followed by a Japanese broadcast on NHK E from October 2, 2021 to June 11, 2022.
 The opening theme song is "Ashita Kitto" by Ayano Tsuji.